 School

-DO look for scholarships specifically for women.
+Look for scholarships specifically for women

-DO maintain your own savings account.
+Maintain your own savings account

 Financially preparing for marriage